theman-oj10/CareerSync/docs/DeveloperGuide.md

 * 1a.
 System recognizes that user has entered invalid arguments.<br>
   * 1a1.
 System displays an error message<br>
+  * 1a2.
+User enters new data. <br>
+    Steps 1a1-1a2 are repeated until the data entered are correct. <br>
-    Use case resumes from Step 1.
+    Use case resumes from step 2.

 **Use Case: Delete Internship Entry From Main Window**